The Tapping Evidence Base

 July 2026 audit — what changed

 One paper, one count (July 9).
 The dataset intentionally splits some papers into several outcome-specific records (a trial that measured both PTSD and depression appears once under each).
 A second audit pass found that when several of those records carried the same condition tag, that condition's headline counted one paper more than once.
-Study, trial, and participant counts are now computed per unique paper: PTSD's randomized-trial count corrected from 35 to 27, anxiety's from 55 to 54, depression's from 36 to 34, and the site-wide totals from 467 studies / 124 RCTs to 446 unique publications / 107 RCTs.
-Duplicate records (the same trial catalogued twice) were also merged wherever found — a college-depression RCT entered twice, a postmenopausal-depression trial published as both a journal article and a conference abstract, a Korean students' review catalogued three times, and more — bringing the duplicate tally to 26.
+Study, trial, and participant counts are now computed per unique paper: as of that pass, PTSD's randomized-trial count corrected from 35 to 27, anxiety's from 55 to 54, and depression's from 36 to 34 (later corrections have moved some of these further — the live condition pages are always current), and the site-wide totals from 467 studies / 124 RCTs to 402 unique publications / 98 RCTs.
+Duplicate records (the same trial catalogued twice) were also merged wherever found — a college-depression RCT entered twice, a postmenopausal-depression trial published as both a journal article and a conference abstract, a Korean students' review catalogued three times, and more — bringing the duplicate tally to 38.
 Smaller numbers, honestly counted.

 Effect sizes transcribed from source (July 9).
 Most records listed a study but no comparable effect size.
 We began reading the primary papers to add the between-group effect size (tapping vs. a comparison group) for each trial's main outcome, computing it from the paper's own reported means and standard deviations where it wasn't stated directly, and leaving it blank wherever the paper reported only a within-group change, only a p-value, or sat behind a paywall we couldn't verify through.
 Nothing was estimated or carried over from a secondary summary.
 During this work a mis-entered DOI was also corrected, and a childbirth-fear trial whose figures had been accidentally copied from a different study was caught and flagged for re-checking.